iniquitybbs/iniquity/README.md

 ## Key Ideas & Features

 1. Cross-platform.
-Runs anywhere Ruby and Docker runs.
+Runs anywhere Ruby and Docker or Vagrant can run.
 2. Iniquity has been re-imagined as a collection of packages (modules).
     - Create and extend your BBS using Iniquity's package manager.
     - Install/customize/remove BBS packages easily.